-On the front of the shaver, we can see a fairly large-sized power button and underneath there is an LED display.
+On the front of the shaver, we can see a fairly large-sized power button, and underneath there is an LED display.
 The LED has a 10-stage multifunction display with useful information.
-Battery capacity, shaving sensor notification, shaving duration, blades replacement warning, travel lock, and charging status are some of the indicators.
+Battery capacity, shaving sensor notification, shaving duration, blade replacement warning, travel lock, and charging status are some of the indicators.

 Being a 5-blade shaver and having a metal body, Panasonic ES-LV9Q is surprisingly lightweight, weighing 7.5 ounces only.
 Despite having a big shaving head, it is nicely balanced and ensures a good grip.

 Talking about the head of the Panasonic ES-LV9Q, being a part of the Arc 5 family, it has defining characteristics like the arched profile of the foils and the five-blade shaving head.
 It is worth mentioning that in foil shavers, Arc 5 is currently the only line with five cutting elements.

 Let me briefly tell you about the five cutting elements.
 The two blades are responsible for cutting short stubble hair that is close to your skin.
 The other two blades lift and cut the hair growing parallel to your skin.
 While the middle blade is designed to capture longer hair.
 We will check the actual performance later on.